Preventing and responding to gender-based violence at CDU

 Make a Safety and Support disclosure

-We encourage all students and staff to report all instances of violence, including any situation that makes you feel unsafe.
+We encourage all students and staff to report all instances of violence, including gender-based violence, and any situation that makes you feel unsafe.

 CDU Gender-Based violence response and support